sepiropht/Learn-torrent-in-c/README.md

 ## Motivation

 I love programming, but I've been stuck in "vibe coding hell" lately.
-AI tools like Claude are incredibly productive for getting things done, but I realized I wasn't learning anything meaningful - just copy-pasting solutions without understanding the fundamentals.
+AI tools like Claude are incredibly productive for getting things done, but I realized I wasn't learning anything meaningful - just generated solutions without understanding the fundamentals.

 So I decided to flip the script.
 Instead of using Claude to write code for me, I used it to generate a structured learning project with just enough boilerplate and guidance to get me started.
 The goal isn't to have Claude solve everything, but to create a framework where I can learn by implementing complex systems from scratch.